|

 Many would tell you “yes,” but our experience has been that they do not need grain.
 Our milk cow had been receiving a small amount of grain during milking from her previous owners.
 The general advice we received was that they needed grain.
 This is both to keep them conditioned (the farming term for looking good and not too thin) and to keep their milk supply up.

 So, we started with grains during milking as well.
-However, we don’t milk for peak production, and the more we read the more we considered an all-grass diet to be the most natural option.
+However, we don’t milk for peak production, and the more we read the more we consider an all-grass diet to be the most natural option.
 So, we removed all grain from her diet and were really happy with the results.
-Not only has her milk supply stayed consistent but her overall mood and temperament has improved tremendously.
+Not only has her milk supply stayed consistent but her overall mood and temperament have improved tremendously.

 milking cow with kids